Integrating Health Care Planning for Health and Prosperity in North Queensland

 How will the study be conducted?

-The project has two distinct phases.
-Phase 1 involved the synthesis and spatial mapping of existing, publicly available data to create the Northern Queensland Health Atlas.
-The Atlas is an online, interactive map which visually displays population and health data, health services available and workforce information.
-Various indicators can be selected and overlayed to visualise, and facilitate consideration of, unmet need or gaps in services or workforce.
+Phase 1 involved synthesising and spatially mapping existing publicly available data to create the Northern Queensland Health Atlas. – an online, interactive map that visually displays population and health data, available health services, and workforce information.
+Users can select and overlay various indicators to visualise unmet needs or gaps in services and workforce.
 Explore the Atlas here.

-A gap analysis was undertaken to facilitate a broad understanding of unmet health need in the project region.
-It took a pragmatic approach drawing on key principles of health care equity to develop a composite Index of Unmet Need.
-The Index included indicators of known determinants of health, current and projected health need, service need, workforce and geographic access.
+A gap analysis was conducted to develop a broad understanding of unmet health needs in the region.
+Using a pragmatic approach grounded in health equity principles, a Composite Index of Unmet Need was developed.
+This Index included indicators related to known health determinants, current and projected health needs, service requirements, workforce availability, and geographic access.
 The Gap Analysis of Health Needs and Services in the Northern Queensland Region Report is available upon request.

-The Atlas and Gap Analysis were used to guide consultation with stakeholder groups in the prioritisation of communities across the region to engage in place-based health planning processes in Phase Two of the project.
-Further consultation will be undertaken with local stakeholders in the prioritised communities to co-select three to four communities to participate in Phase Two.
+The Atlas and Gap Analysis informed stakeholder groups to prioritise communities across the region for engagement in Phase 2’s place-based health planning processes.
+Further consultation will be conducted with local stakeholders in the prioritised communities to co-select three to four communities for participation.

-In this phase, place-based planning with the communities will involve co-design, implementation and evaluation of new or modified models of care.
-Impacts and outcomes of the project will be evaluated in terms of quality of care, efficiency, service provider and consumer satisfaction, and process acceptability and sustainability.
+Phase 2 will involve co-designing, implementing, and evaluating new or modified models of care with the selected communities.
+The project’s impacts and outcomes will be assessed in terms of quality of care, efficiency, service provider and consumer satisfaction, and the acceptability and sustainability of the processes.

 Expected outcomes

-The project is expected to deliver impact in terms of improved health and wellbeing of the north Queensland community, as a direct result of the project activities through more effective, re-designed health care delivery.
-This will be measured and costed in terms of population level measures of health and wellbeing (physical and mental health) in the four localities of co-design as well as the impact in terms of potentially preventable hospitalisations.
-In addition, it will develop the capabilities of local service providers and communities to engage in participatory processes to improve care.
+The project delivered measurable improvements in the health and wellbeing of the North Queensland community through more effective, redesigned healthcare delivery.
+These outcomes were assessed and costed using population-level indicators of physical and mental health across the four localities involved in co-design, as well as reductions in potentially preventable hospitalisations.
+Additionally, the project strengthened the capabilities of local service providers and communities to engage in participatory processes aimed at improving care.

-1. Direct return on investment from place-based planning models strengthening Primary Health Care.
-Based on NT work, each $1 invested in PHC is likely to generate $4-12 in returns beyond the direct health benefits (Zhao et al., 2014).
+1. Direct return on investment from place-based planning models that strengthen primary health care.
+Based on research conducted in the Northern Territory, each $1 invested in primary health care is estimated to generate $4-12 in returns beyond the direct health benefits (Zhao et al., 2014).

-2. Healthier populations more able to work and thus generate more GDP.
+2. Healthier populations are more able to participate in the workforce, thereby contributing to increased GDP.

-3. Stronger learning health systems will attract more health and research investment to NA that in turn increases GDP.
-The return on investment from health research investment in northern Australia has been calculated at $3.90 per every $1.00 invested (KPMG, 2018).
-Thus this project itself, through injecting an extra $2m into the NQ setting, could leverage a ROI of $7.8 million.
+3. Stronger learning health systems attract greater health and research investment to northern Australia, further boosting GDP.
+According to KPMG (2018) the return on investment from health research in northern Australia is estimated at $3.90 per every $1.00 invested.
+Based on this, the project’s $2 million investment in the North Queensland setting, could potentially yield a return of $7.8 million.

 Publications